Pandiselvi3899/Bus-Ticket-Booking/README.md

 * [Axios](https://github.com/axios/axios) - Promise based HTTP client for the browser and node.js
 * [Express js](http://expressjs.com/) - Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 * [MongoDB atlas](https://www.mongodb.com/cloud/atlas) - MongoDB Atlas is the global cloud database service for modern applications.
-* [Passport Js](http://www.passportjs.org/) - Passport is authentication middleware for Node.js.
-Extremely flexible and modular, Passport can be unobtrusively dropped in to any Express-based web application.